 Rabbi Michael Feinberg is an ordained Reconstructionist rabbi and identifies as a democratic socialist.
 He has described providing sanctuary for immigrants as an act of “radical hospitality,” in line with the religious principle of welcoming the stranger.
 He is a veteran of successful living wage campaigns, and a longtime active member of the Religious Socialism Working Group of the Democratic Socialists of America (DSA).
 He is the former executive director of the Greater New York Labor-Religion Coalition.

 Martin Hägglund is a professor of comparative literature and humanities at Yale University.
 In his most recent book, This Life: Secular Faith and Spiritual Freedom, he challenges modern commitment to organized religion and capitalism and makes a case for a form of democratic socialism.

 The Rev. Art Lindsley is vice president of theological initiatives at the Institute for Faith, Work and Economics.
 He researches religious teachings on economic systems, including Bible passages used to justify socialism, and was co-editor of Counting the Cost: Christian Perspectives on Capitalism and For the Least of These: A Biblical Answer to Poverty.

-Russ McCullough is an associate professor of economics at Ottawa University in Ottawa, Kansas.
+Russ McCullough is professor of economics at Ottawa University in Ottawa, Kansas.
 He co-hosts the “Faith & Economics” podcast, which explores Christian teachings on economic issues.

 Sarah Ngu is the host of the “Religious Socialism” podcast, a project of the Democratic Socialists of America’s Religion and Socialism working group.
 She’s also co-founder of Church Clarity, which aims to reduce confusion tied to churches’ teachings on women and members of the LGBTQ community.